dzhavat/dzhavat.github.io/_posts/2019-06-08-when-is-navigation-cancel-triggered.md

 ## When is `NavigationCancel` triggered?

+<p>Published: <time pubdate="">{{ page.date | date_to_string }}</time></p>

-Over the past couple of days, I was working on a component that depended on a stream of [router events](https://angular.io/api/router/RouterEvent).
+Over the past couple of days, I was working on a component that depended on a stream of [router events](https://angular.io/api/router/RouterEvent) in Angular.
 There are quite a few of them but I was particulary looking at `NavigationCancel`.
 A question that came up was “When is this event triggered?”

 The [documentation](https://angular.io/api/router/NavigationCancel) didn’t really answer my question.
 Here’s what it currently says: